-Since the Palestinian-Israeli conflict is a conflict in which both sides have some justice on their side (as once put by Ze'ev Jabotinsky and Chaim Weizmann), the Zionists propagandists resorted to extreme measures to demonize the Palestinian people.
-In their quest to demonize the Palestinian people, the Bible & the Holocaust have been cited to achieve the following:
+Ze'ev Jabotinsky and Chaim Weizmann), the Zionists propagandists resorted to extreme measures to demonize the Palestinian people.
+In their quest to demonize the Palestinian people, the Bible & the Holocaust have been often cited & weaponizd to achieve the following:

-Chief among these propaganda (or demonizing) tactics is the cite al-Hajj Amin al-Husseini's collaboration with the Nazis during WW II, while obscuring the fact that the Stern Terror Gang (once lead by Yitzhak Shamir) collaborated with the Nazis against the British Mandate during the same period (Israel: A History, p.
+Chief among these propaganda (or demonizing) tactics is to cite al-Hajj Amin al-Husseini's collaboration with the Nazis during WW II, while obscuring the fact that the Stern Terror Gang (lead by Yitzhak Shamir) approched Nazis for collaboration against the British Mandate during the same exact period (Israel: A History, p.
 111-112).
 It is worth pointing out, also, that the Irgun (once led by Menachem Begin) attacked the British war machine and terrorized Palestinians while the Holocaust was in progress in Europe's concentration camps.
 Such facts are often hidden and purposely suppressed in most Jewish communities around the world, and for fairness sake, they must be debated.

 Briefly, the Zionist enterprise will use all possible means to achieve its goals, including the exploitation of the Holocaust to portray Palestinians as Nazis, citing the Bible to paint the "Jewish state" as a divine prophecy, and above all using Hollywood's resources to demonize Arabs and Muslims.
 Ironically, the Bible was never cited nor exploited to mobilize the world Jewish community to "redeem Eretz Yisrael" during the Crusades' genocide!

 Peel Commission did in Palestine in 1937, Ben-Gurion told the commission that the Bible was the Jewish people's "Mandate."
 (One Palestine Complete, p.
 401)